ASKurz/blogdown5/content/blog/2023-03-28-causal-inference-with-gamma-regression-or-the-problem-is-the-link-function-not-the-likelihood/index.md

     ## 3 Gamma      identity -2.49
     ## 4 Gamma      log      -2.49

-At the level of the point estimates, the results are not technically identical, but they’re the same up to many decimal points.
+At the level of the point estimates, the results are not *technically* identical, but they’re the same up to many decimal points.

-If we’d like to use the `\(\mathbb E (y_i^1) - \mathbb E (y_i^0)\)` method for computing the ATE and its measures of uncertainty, like standard errors and 95% intervals, we’re better off using the `predictions()` function from the **marginaleffects** package.
+If we’d like to use the `\(\mathbb E (y_i^1) - \mathbb E (y_i^0)\)` method for computing our estimate for the ATE, and its measures of uncertainty, like standard errors and 95% intervals, we’re better off using the `predictions()` function from the **marginaleffects** package.
 Here we’ll do so for all four models, and wrangle the format a little.

 ``` r
 bind_rows(